July 1st Psalm 17

 To the chief musician,

 Today we are reading two larger Psalms 17 and 18 both of which were written by David.
+The second Psalm was written by David in the day when the Lord delivered him from all his enemies and Saul.
 In Psalm 17 he asks that the Lord will hear his righteous prayer.
 He says hear me because you have tried me and found me to be upright before you.
 I am determined not to sin with my mouth.
 Please do not let me slip.
 Hold me up.
 I know that you will hear my prayer.
 Show me your loving kindness.
 You save those who trust in you.
 Keep me safe like a choice apple.
 Hide me under your wing like a chick.
 Hide me from my deadly enemies who surround me.
 They are full of their own importance and full of boasting.
 They crouch like a lion about to spring and like a young lion lurking in the long grass.
 Arise O Lord and frustrate them, throw them out and save my soul from the wicked who come against me with arms.
 They are men of the world and they have their place in this life, filling themselves with the fruit of the field.
 They have lots of children and leave all their wealth to their offspring.
 But as for me l will see your face in righteousness and l will be satisfied when l awake in your likeness.
 It seems that David is contrasting the future of his enemies and of himself.
 He says of them that they eat, drink, have children and die, leaving all their wealth behind.
 And l will die too.
 But after that l will be raised from the dead to see the glory of the Lord face to face and to live in resurrection like him.
 In Psalm 18 David composes this song after his deliverance from all those who sought his life.
 It is the most beautiful Psalm.
 He begins, l will love you O LORD my strength.
-He says to the Lord you are my rock (a place of shelter from the heat) my fortress (a place of defence against my enemies) My deliverer (a Saviour in the midst of battle) My God (the object of my devotion) My strength (the life force of by moments) in you l will trust.
+He says to the Lord you are my rock (a place of shelter from the heat) my fortress (a place of defense against my enemies) My deliverer (a Saviour in the midst of battle) My God (the object of my devotion) My strength (the life force of by moments) in you l will trust.
 You are my buckler (a small shield used to defect blows from the enemy) the horn of my salvation (the rallying call of those who will come to my aid) my high tower (the place where the enemy just cannot reach me.)
 So says David l will call on the Lord and he will save me from my enemies.
 The sorrows of death surround me and a flood of ungodly men overwhelms me to make me fearful.
 The fear of the grave surrounds me and the death snares make me stand still.
 In my distress l called on the LORD and he heard my voice and it came right up to his ears.
 Then he answered me in an earthquake.
 The mountains shook at his anger.
 He brought smoke, fire and atmospheric conditions to protect me.
 He rode an angel and the wind to my aid.
 And so David goes on and on in the most beautiful poetic phrases.
 He made darkness his secret place etc etc. He rained hail and brimstone on my enemies.
 He thundered in the sky.
 He filled the sky with lightening bolts to frighten them.
 Then the waters broke over them in torrential rain and floods but you delivered me from the waters.
 The Lord delivered me from my enemies that were too strong for me.
 They attacked me in the day of my distresses but the Lord supported me.
 He brought me out of the narrow place into a wide place of safety because he delighted in me.
 The Lord rewarded me according to my righteousness.
 (This shows the character of David’s relation to the Lord under law.
 His relationship was a reward based on his faithfulness whereas our relationship is Grace not Law.
 And we receive salvation and live in fellowship on the basis of his righteousness.
 David’s blessing was a reward but ours is a gift.)
 David says because l have kept my hands clean he has paid me back.
 (This is pure law and nothing to do with Grace).
 David says l have kept the law and not forsaken the Lord.
 I kept all the law (and this was the basis of his spiritual life).
 He says the Lord has paid me back for all my righteous living (There is no Grace here!)
 David explains what it is like to live under law.
 He says the Lord is merciful to the merciful.
 He is upright to the upright.
 He is pure toward the pure but to the arrogant he is arrogant.
 The Lord will light my candle in the darkness.
 For you l have run through the enemy troops and for God l have leaped over the wall to face the enemy.
 The path of the Lord is perfect and his word is proven to be true.
 He is the shield carrier of all those who trust in him.
 Who is God but the LORD?
 Who is a rock but our God?
 God makes me strong and leads my path.
 He makes me to run like a swift deer and sets me on high crags.
 He teaches me to fight so that indestructible weapons set against me are shattered.
 You have protected me by your deliverance and you right hand supports me.
 You have made me great by your gentleness.
 You have made me surefooted so that l don’t slip.
 You have made me to chase and completely overcome my enemies.
 They are wounded and will not rise up from the field of battle.
 They fall at my feet.
 You have strengthened me for the battle.
 And you have subdued all those who rose up against me.
 Those that hate me are totally destroyed.
 They called for help but no-one came to rescue them.
 Even the Lord did not help them.
 I totally destroyed them grinding them into the dust.
 You have made me king of even the gentiles who did not know me.
 The LORD liveth and he will be blessed because he is my rock and my salvation.
 God avenges me and conquers all my enemies.
 You have delivered me from the murderer.
 Therefore l will give thanks to you O Lord even among the heathen and there I will sing praises to your name.
 He has given to me a great deliverance and showed mercy to his anointed King David and to his offspring forever.
 This Psalm also has a prophetic note in which David’s persecution and rejection and eventual victory over all his enemies is like a parable of Christ and his rejection and victory over all his enemies.